Achieve Your Ideal Weight and heal your gut

 - Reinforces the epithelial defense barrier

 - Has a regulatory effect on gene expression

 Fruits and vegetables Contain many antioxidants

 Polyphenols are substances that act as antioxidants.
-These are found in red wine, green tea, blueberries, pomegranates, spices, cherries and dark chocolate, among others.
-Polyphenols can reach the gut and are able to neutralize oxidants generated by digestion of nutrients right there.
+These are found in red wine, green tea, blueberries, pomegranates, spices, cherries, and dark chocolate, among others.
+Polyphenols can reach the gut and are able to neutralize oxidants generated by the digestion of nutrients right there.

-Research has shown that antioxidants can serve as a key nutrient for beneficial bacteria (Lactobacillus, Bifidobacterium and Bacteroides).13 Bacteria can, in turn, generate vitamins (B12 and vitamin K), SCFAs, other molecules that function as natural antibiotics.13, 14
+Research has shown that antioxidants can serve as a key nutrient for beneficial bacteria (Lactobacillus, Bifidobacterium, and Bacteroides).13 Bacteria can, in turn, generate vitamins (B12 and vitamin K), SCFAs, and other molecules that function as natural antibiotics.13, 14

 Fruits And Vegetables are low-calorie